sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 `mkdir skel/bin`

+#### Adding the Command Template

-Next, we create the template file for our command.
+Next, we create the command's template file.
 Open a new file add the following lines to it:

 ```